-Cool, creamy, and nutritious, yogurt is a fun and tasty way to nourish growing kids on a hot summer day.
+Cool, creamy, and nutritious, yogurt is one of the best dairy snacks for kids, a fun and tasty way to nourish growing little bodies on a hot summer day.

 Nutritionally, yogurt is packed with essential nutrients like high-quality protein, calcium, vitamin B12, riboflavin, potassium, and zinc.